 - Exports from popular tools

 Many third-party tools can help with your data integration needs and Coupler.io is one of these tools.
-With Coupler.io you can extract and combine data from multiple sources, such as Pipedrive, HubSpot, BigQuery, and many others, and load them to Google Sheets, Microsoft Excel, or Google BigQuery.
+With Coupler.io you can extract and combine data from multiple sources, such as Pipedrive, HubSpot, or Salesforce, perform data stitching, and load the data into Google Sheets, Microsoft Excel, or Google BigQuery.
 Then it’s easy to apply any of the aforementioned data transformation techniques to bring your dataset to the appropriate format.
 And the best part here is that you can automate exports on a schedule you want!